Privacy Policy and

 Law and Jurisdiction

 The Terms and Conditions are deemed to have been made and performed exclusively in the Province of Alberta, Canada, and will be governed by and construed under the laws of that jurisdiction.
-You irrevocably attorn to the exclusive jurisdiction of the courts of the Province of Alberta for any claim related to the Terms and Conditions or the Websites and agree not to bring any action, claim, suit or proceeding against BIS in any jurisdiction other than the Province of Alberta.
+You irrevocably attorn to the exclusive jurisdiction of the courts of the Province of Alberta for any claim related to the Terms and Conditions or the Web Platforms and agree not to bring any action, claim, suit or proceeding against BIS in any jurisdiction other than the Province of Alberta.

 Severability